Top Gift Card Statistics In 2025 (Market Data & Trends)

 Understanding consumer preferences can provide valuable insights into the evolving gift card market.
 Here's a closer look at what consumers are choosing and spending on:

 Consumers have diverse preferences when it comes to gift cards.
 Recent data shows that retail and restaurant gift cards are among the most popular, with large retailer gift cards accounting for 88% of total gift card sales.
-Alongside these, premium gift services like GiftTree attract consumers, especially when GiftTree Coupons are available to sweeten the deal.
+Premium gifting platforms like GiftTree also see strong interest, and many shoppers use GiftTree coupons simply to get better value from these higher-end picks.

 Food and beverage gift cards follow closely, making up 78% of the market.
 In addition, the trend of personalized and customizable gift cards is gaining traction as consumers seek unique and thoughtful gifting options.
-GiftBasket.com is another go-to destination for curated gifts, and GiftBasket.com Coupons make these thoughtful choices even more affordable.
-This trend is expected to continue shaping the gift card market in the coming years.
+This is why sites like GiftBasket.com continue to attract buyers, with GiftBasket.com coupons helping them stay within budget while choosing something more meaningful.

 Consumer spending on gift cards has been on the rise, with an average spend of $60 per card in 2024, up from $55 in 2023.
 Reports indicate that in 2024, 56% of consumers purchased gift cards, reflecting a continued preference for gift cards as a convenient and versatile gifting option.